starlit-nox/reading-notes/301/Class01/classnotes_01.md

 **What are the characters of a component?**

-- **Reusability:** Components are sually designed to be reused in different siutations in diferent applications.
+- **Reusability:** Components are usually designed to be reused in different situations in different applications.
 However, some components may be designed for a specific task

-- **Replacable:**  Compoents may be freely subtistuted with other similiar components
+- **Replaceable:**  Components may be freely substituted with other similar components

-- **Not Context Specific:** Components are desgined to operate in different enviroemnts and contexts
+- **Not Context Specific:** Components are designed to operate in different environments and contexts

 - **Extensible:** Component can be extended from existing components to provide new behavior

-- **Encapsulated:** Complents depict the interfaces, which allow the caller to use its functionality, and do not expose details of the internal processes or any internal variables or state.
+- **Encapsulated:** Components depict the interfaces, which allow the caller to use its functionality, and do not expose details of the internal processes or any internal variables or state.

-- **Independent:** Components are designed to have minimal dependencies on toher components
+- **Independent:** Components are designed to have minimal dependencies on other components

 ---